Open to Imports

 Organics Dashboard From Passport

-• Organic products in New Zealand represent roughly 0.3% of global demand and approximately 18% of the value in the Australasia region, recording a per capita expenditure of US$37.38 in 2021.
+• Organic products in New Zealand represent roughly 0.6% of global demand and about 24.0% of the market in the Australasia region.

 Qualitative Analysis